zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 ## CRITICAL NOTES
 - **USE TWO CONTROLS**: Button for function, Label for text
 - Both scripts are production-ready
-- Warning symbol appears automatically based on config
+- Warning symbols appear on BOTH sides when protected
 - No text changes needed (always "MUTE")
 - Colors configured in TouchOSC button properties